bybit-exchange/api-usage-examples/README.md

+Th

-This repository maintains example API wrappers for using the bybit REST API and Websocket.
+is repository maintains example API wrappers for using the bybit API and Websocket.